 I love this winter salad recipe.
-It's holiday-ish, the flavors are addictive, it's got lots of texture and a fabulous sweet-tangy citrus dressing.
-The 15 minute start-to-finish doesn't hurt either.
-Your guests will love it too.
+It's holiday-ish, the flavors are addictive, it's got lots of texture and a fabulous citrus sweet and tangy dressing.
+Ready in 15 minute start-to-finish.
+Or, with shortcuts, only 5 minutes!

 Grilled cabbage is turned into our version of a super flavorful, no mayo coleslaw.
 The vibrant colors of the red cabbage, julienne carrots, green onion and sesame seeds make a stunning vegetarian side dish.